Copperplate prints are

 immersion of the sheet of paper

-The paper for the intaglio process of engraving is of a special
+for the intaglio process of etching is of a special kind: it contains

 positioning of the plate